Tommy Thayer

-Thomas Cunningham Thayer (born November 7, 1960) is an American musician and songwriter.
-He is the lead guitarist and vocalist for the American hard rock band Kiss.
-He was also lead guitarist for the band Black 'n Blue.
+Thomas Cunningham Thayer (born November 7, 1960) is an American musician.
+Thayer was the lead guitarist and vocalist for the hard rock band Kiss from 2002 to 2023.
+He was also the lead guitarist for the band Black 'n Blue.

 Early life

 Thomas Cunningham Thayer was born on November 7, 1960, in Portland, Oregon, and grew up in the nearby suburb of Beaverton, Oregon.
-His mother Patricia Thayer (née Cunningham) was a classically trained violinist and singer, and his father, James Thayer (1922-2018), was a businessman, community leader and retired US Army Brigadier General.
+His mother Patricia Thayer (née Cunningham) was a classically trained violinist and singer, and his father, James Thayer (1922–2018), was a businessman, community leader and retired US Army Brigadier General.

 Early on, Thayer was raised with three brothers and a sister in a musical family, exposed to genres that ranged from classical to the Beatles and other classic 1960s pop music.
 Thayer's affinity for early 1970s hard rock bands led him to pick up electric guitar at age 13.
 After graduating from Sunset High School in 1978, Thayer played in local garage and club bands, eventually forming his own group with singer Jaime St. James, which eventually took the name Black 'n Blue.

-Personal life

-Tommy announced via his official Instagram account March 5th, 2021, that he had found out that he had a 31 year old daughter in the Summer of 2020, Sierra Sanchagrin.
-Tommy expressed joy being able to get to know his daughter and develop a bond at this stage in his life.
-Sierra served as an active sailor in the United States Navy for over 4 years.
-Sierra's mother's name is Christina, though few other details are known about her relationship with Tommy.
-Tommy revealed in an article that he discovered he was a father through a cousin that was on 23andMe.

 Black 'n Blue

 Formed in November 1981, Black 'n Blue played gigs in the Portland area for over a year before making a move to Southern California in early 1983.
 Within six months the band signed a recording contract with Geffen Records.

-The band traveled to Germany in early 1984 to work with Scorpions producer Dieter Dierks, releasing Black 'n Blue in August 1984, featuring the songs "Hold on to 18" and "School of Hard Knocks," both co-written by Thayer and St. James.
+The band traveled to Germany in early 1984 to work with Scorpions producer Dieter Dierks, releasing Black 'n Blue in August 1984, featuring the songs "Hold on to 18" and "School of Hard Knocks", both co-written by Thayer and St. James.
 The follow-up Bruce Fairbairn-produced album, Without Love, was released in 1985 with Thayer, St. James and Jim Vallance co-writing the single "Miss Mystery."
 After touring for two months as opening act for Kiss in fall 1985, Black 'n Blue hired Kiss bassist Gene Simmons to produce the band's next studio album Nasty Nasty, released in 1986 and In Heat in 1988.
 The band subsequently broke up in late 1988.

 Although no longer a permanent member of the band, Thayer has performed periodically with the other original members of Black 'n Blue for several one-off reunion and benefit concerts.
 In October 2010, the band was inducted into the Oregon Music Hall of Fame in Portland, with all five members of the classic lineup (including Thayer) attending.